jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Reconstructor:** A robust defense.
 But our understanding of the world, and thus our internal representation, is not static.
 How do you manage the evolution of this canonical schema without breaking everything that relies on it?
 How do you version it?

 **Translator:** An excellent question, and one that occupies much of my thought.
 Schema versioning is a continuous negotiation between stability and progress.
-Our primary strategy is additive changes â always extending, rarely removing or altering existing fields in a breaking way.
+Our primary strategy is additive changes – always extending, rarely removing or altering existing fields in a breaking way.
 When we must evolve, we introduce explicit versioning mechanisms.

 **Translator:** You see the 'version' field?
 That's key.
 It tells us which iteration of the CanonicalData definition this particular instance conforms to.
 And if we need to add a new concept, like 'source_format' here, we do so in a backward-compatible manner.
 Older systems, if they don't understand the new field, simply ignore it.
 Newer systems can leverage it.
 This allows us to gradually roll out changes, ensuring that our internal language remains both consistent and adaptable.
 It's a constant dance, Reconstructor, but it ensures our core truth remains accessible and coherent, no matter how the external world presents itself.